everoute/everoute/README.md

 ## Roadmap

 The following features are considered for the near future:
-* Service Function Chain: to support intergated with 3rd party services such as AV, IPS, IDS etc.
+* Service Function Chain: to support integrated with 3rd party services such as AV, IPS, IDS etc.
 * Network Visibility: to support the network visibility, service map, traffic monitor etc.